 - Cutting maneuvers (All team sports)

 - Serve/bowling practice (tennis/cricket/baseball)

-This is also often overlooked in favour of a drink in the bar but can help avoid injuries and boost performance.
-The aim of the cool down is to:
+The beneifts of a cool down are also often overlooked in favour of a drink in the bar, but cool down exercises can help avoid injuries and boost performance.
+The aim of the cooldown is to:

 - Gradually lower heart rate.